 Featuring around 100 "chalet" stands, rides for kids, and an ice rink, the Tuileries Christmas market is slated to bring fun and warmth for all in 2019 to early 2020.
 Typically open from the last week of November through the first week of January, this holiday market is located in Jardin des Tuileries in Paris and is easily accessible via the Tuileries or Concorde Metro/RER transit service in the city.

 Boasting upwards of 300 stands selling everything from artisanal and regional products to decorative objects and toys, this is one of the largest and most festive holiday markets around-- in the surreal setting of high-rise buildings and the looming white structure of the Grande Arche de la Defense.

-Christmas Market & Ice Rink at Champ de Mars/Near Eiffel Tower
+Christmas Market & Ice Rink at Champ de Mars

-Featuring some 100 stands peddling gifts, decorations and goods perfect for the Christmas season, in addition to an ice-skating rink and "snow village", this is an idyllic spot for feting the holiday season at the foot of the Eiffel Tower.
-It's also ideal for the kids, who'll find plenty to keep busy.
+Featuring some 100 stands peddling gifts, decorations, and goods perfect for the Christmas season, in addition to an ice-skating rink and "snow village," the Christmas Market and Winter Village at Parc du Champ de Mars, at the foot of the Eiffel Tower, is an idyllic spot for feting the holiday season.
+It's also ideal for the kids, who'll find plenty to keep busy in the holiday village.